 Based on a recent survey, it was shown that 71% of users find Facebook video ads to be highly relevant.
 It was also stated that most consumers prefer videos over images when it comes to ads.
 But take note that as much as they like videos, they prefer to watch it without sounds.

-Yes, according to Facebook itself, 80% of users share negative reaction to both Facebook and the advertiser if the videos autoplay with sound.
+Yes, according to Facebook itself, 80% of users share negative reactions to both Facebook and the advertiser if the videos autoplay with sound.
 And they also shared that 41% of these videos don’t make sense if watched without sounds.
-So if your video ad is meaningless without sound, then that will be a big waste of time, effort and money.
+So if your video ad is meaningless without sound, then that will be a big waste of time, effort, and money.

 That’s why creating videos with subtitles is most recommended.
 Make sure the captions are readable too.
 Today, Facebook has made it easier with their built-in power editor that can auto-caption videos in the self-serve ad creator.